pedropaulofb/laderr/documentation/specification.md

 ##### Additional Fields of Controls

-- **protects** (_list of strings, required_): References to the assets the control safeguards.
+- **protects** (_list of strings, required_): References to the assets the control safeguards. _(Automatically inferred when using LaDeRR Engine.)_
-- **inhibits** (_list of strings, optional_): References to threats that are neutralized or reduced by the control.
+- **inhibits** (_list of strings, required_): References to threats that are neutralized or reduced by the control. _(Automatically inferred when using LaDeRR Engine.)_

-The relationships between controls, assets, and threats—whether a control protects an asset or inhibits a threat—can be inferred from the underlying interactions between **capabilities** and **vulnerabilities**.
+The relationships between controls, assets, and threats—whether a control protects an asset or inhibits a threat—can be inferred from the underlying interactions between capabilities and vulnerabilities.
 When using LaDeRR Engine, these relations do not need to be explicitly declared, as they will be automatically derived based on the system’s defined capabilities, vulnerabilities, and their interactions.

 ##### Example of a Control Specification